brown-palm/object-states/README.md

 Processes and aligns annotations with selected subset frames from `ChangeIT-Subset-Images/`, returning filtered ground-truth labels and category associations.

 ---

 ## 📊 Key Findings from paper

-- VLMs perform well on object recognition but struggle with **fine-grained physical state recognition**.
+- The VLMs we tested perform well on object recognition but struggle with **fine-grained physical state recognition**.
 - Even with human-labeled crops and object-centric modifications, models fail to distinguish between states like “peeled apple” vs. “cut apple”.
 - Patch-level models (e.g., FLAVA) outperform others in distractor scenarios, possibly due to better region-text binding.